Mail-in-ballot deadline could change with new bill

-TOPEKA, (KSNT)— A new bill moving through the Kansas Legislature would cut down on the deadline for advance voting ballots in the state.
+TOPEKA, Kan.
+(KSNT) — A new bill moving through the Kansas Legislature would cut down on the deadline for advance voting ballots in the state.

 Lawmakers in the House Elections committee held a hearing for the bill on Tuesday.